DarkGhostHunter/FlowSdk/README.md

 If you don't have Composer, you need to [download `composer.phar`](https://getcomposer.org/composer.phar), and PHP manually if it's not available globally in your systems.

-Once you're done, download this package into your server (or your own computer), put the `composer.phar` file inside and let Composer download the required packages.
+Once you're done, download this package into your server (or your own computer) and put the `composer.phar` file inside.
+Then, let Composer download the required packages:

 ```bash
 cd /path/to/flow-sdk